shkim04/shkim04.github.io/blog/2023-07-03/project-find-your-wc.en.md

 ![business_logic](../imgs/2023-07-03/business_logic.png)

-In the following article, I will write about how to set up and configrue Nestjs + Graphql + Prisma + PostgreSQL.
+In the following article, I will write about how to set up and configrue NestJS + Graphql + Prisma + PostgreSQL.

 _**THANKS FOR READING.
 SEE YOU NEXT TIME!**_